Oil and Gas

 At the POX methanol plant at the chemical site in Leuna, Germany, all reactor units, consisting of reactor, sub-reactor and waste heat exchanger, are to be replaced.

 A complete shutdown of the plant was not possible, as the required production volume had to be always guaranteed.
 Therefore, only one reactor at a time could be removed and replaced.
-What was required, therefore, was a flexible and safe solution that would disrupt operations as little as possible.

 Engineering study delivered most efficient solution